 Doctors will definitely prescribe painkillers in the right dosage to reduce the pain.
 Even if slight fever might onset post the surgery, most doctors avoid giving ibuprofen since there is a good chance that the area of surgery might start bleeding.
 Aspirin, as always, is a strict no-no.

 Since your child will have difficulty swallowing and the area will be sensitive, resort to feeding him with some warm broth that can soothe the area and is easy to swallow as well.
-At the same time, ice cream is a great choice too that will keep the area cold and make your child happy.
-Any soft food items or apple juices are good choices to give your child after the surgery.
-Keep chips away since their sharp texture could harm the surgery area.
-Similarly, any raw food items or carbonated drinks should be avoided.
+At the same time, ice cream is a great choice, too, that will keep the area cold and make your child happy.
+Soft foods or apple juice are good choices to give your child after the surgery.
+Keep chips away, though, since their sharp texture could harm the surgery area.
+Similarly, raw food items or carbonated drinks should be avoided.

-Throughout the recovery, let your child stay at home for at least a week, and avoid any kind of intensive physical games for about a couple more weeks.
-Even if he starts feeling better in a few days itself, the entire medication cycle and rest is necessary to recover fully and prevent imminent infection again.
+Throughout the recovery, let your child stay at home for at least a week, and avoid any kind of intensive physical games for a couple more weeks.
+Even if he starts feeling better in a few days, the entire medication cycle and rest is necessary to recover fully and prevent imminent infection again.

 Risks and Complications of Tonsillitis in Children

 A little bleeding, once the surgery is done, is normal.
 However, if bleeding continues and in substantial amounts, you should contact your doctor immediately.
 At times, vomiting might also occur.
-But if this vomiting continues repeatedly with a high frequency, that is a risk to be mitigated soon.
+But if it continues with a high frequency, that is a risk to be mitigated soon.